There are several steps in setting up a Test and making it available to students:

-Normally you will upload the file (e.g. a JPG image) from your local drive, by selecting ‘Browse My Computer’, and then Insert.
+Normally you will upload the file (e.g. a JPG image) from your local drive, by selecting ‘Insert Local Files’, and then Open.

-It is also possible to upload images first to the course Fileshare, by selecting ‘Browse Content Collection’, and then Insert.
+It is also possible to upload images first to the course Fileshare, by selecting ‘Insert from Content Collection’, and then Submit.

 You may need to change the name of your image files before you insert them into the test.
 If you ask “what is this plant?” and insert an image called hyacinth.jpg then it will be possible for the students to see this file name in their Internet browser!
 So you would want to rename this file to something less meaningful e.g. question1.jpg

 When you have finished in the Test Canvas, press OK.

 When you have created a test, you need to create a link to it in one of your course content areas e.g. Assessments.